Jeers

 January 25, 2021

-In the winter of 2006–7, when I was applying to college, I wanted to study journalism or psychology.
+In the winter of 2006–7, when I was applying to colleges, I wanted to study journalism or psychology.
 The small liberal arts college I attended, Bard College in Upstate New York, didn't have a journalism program, so I became a psychology major.
 I soon switched to English, though journalism and psychology remained interests of mine.
-I enjoyed the few courses I took in these subjects at the University of Minnesota, Twin Cities, where I ended up finally getting my bachelor's degree in 2019.
-As matter of fact, I did better in these courses than any other courses I took at the university (including English).
+I enjoyed the few courses I took in the latter two subjects at the University of Minnesota, Twin Cities, where I ended up finally getting my bachelor's degree in 2019.
+As matter of fact, I did better in these courses than any other courses I took at the university (including courses for my major).

 It may come as no surprise that I have not studied any textbooks more thoroughly than my journalism and psychology textbooks (there aren't exactly English textbooks, after all).
 One concept from my psychology textbooks, the variable-ratio reinforcement schedule in operant conditioning, always resonated with me.
 According to Wikipedia, this "[r]einforcement occurs after a variable number of responses have been emitted since the previous reinforcement.
 This schedule typically yields a very high, persistent rate of response."
 Indeed, it is the most effective partial reinforcement schedule.
 The quintessential example is gambling (think slot machines or the lottery), but it's also seen in the lab with rats pushing a lever for food.
 Much like the gambler who spends hours at a slot machine, the rat will push a lever persistently to get these unpredictable rewards.
 (As an aside, I recently read that slot machines are designed to pay out small- to medium-sized sums of money every so often that excite the player enough to keep playing but not enough to want to cash out.
 The jackpots, of course, will likely never occur.)